David-OConnor/plascad/README.md

 melting temperature, polymerase type, and other parameters.

+## Why another plasmid editor
+We believe that the more tools available for scientists, the better.
+In particular, our goal is to make a fast, lightweight program that's as easy to use as possible, without sacrificing functionality.
+We also added some functionality we didn't see elsewhere, like automatic primer tuning, and primer generation for SLIC and FastCloning.

 ## Near-term plans
-- Visualization of primers along sequences
 - A better save and load system
-- Reading and writing FASTA, FASTQ, and SnapGene (.dna) files
+- Reading and writing SnapGene (.dna) files
 - QCing plasmids for toxic proteins, and various forms of error
 - QC primers for problems in context of plasmids.
 (Eg multiple binding sites)
+- Identifying secondary structures, hairpins etc
-- Plasmid view and edit functionality, expanding the sequence view.
+- Better sequence view and edit functionality, expanding the sequence view.

 ## Calculations used
-Our primer melting temperature method used is based on [SantaLucia & Hicks (2004)](https://pubmed.ncbi.nlm.nih.gov/15139820/) It uses each pair of nucleotides in the primer sequence to estimate entropy and enthalpy values, used in the following calcluation, where ΔH is enthalphy, ΔS is entropy, and $C_T$ is primer Molar concentration:
+Our primer melting temperature method used is based on [SantaLucia & Hicks (2004)](https://pubmed.ncbi.nlm.nih.gov/15139820/) It uses each pair of nucleotides in the primer sequence to estimate entropy and enthalpy values, used in the following calcluation, where $ΔH$ is enthalphy, $ΔS$ is entropy, and $C_T$ is primer Molar concentration:

 $$ (1000 * ΔH) / (ΔS + R \times ln(\frac{C_T}{4})) - 273.15 $$